 Consider taking on freelance jobs or contract work if you're looking for more independence and variety in your career.
 You'll need the business acumen to build a client base and manage your finances

 What is freelancing?

 A form of self-employment, freelancers lend their skills and talents to a number of clients on a flexible basis.
 They aren't employed by a company or committed to a single customer - freelancers have the freedom to choose the projects they'd like to work on and the clients they'd like to work for.
 They usually work from home, although some rent studio or office space.

 While it's possible to balance freelancing with other employment, many commit to freelancing full time.
 This is the most effective way to build good working relationships and an impressive portfolio.

-Companies look to hire freelancers in a number of roles, including:
+Companies look to hire freelancers and contractors in a number of roles, including:

 - Database administrator

 - Web developer